webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_8.markdown

 Interoperability ensures that MCP and DUNE can share data and resources efficiently, maintaining quantitative conservation across the ecosystem.

 **Implementation Steps**:
-1. **API Gateway**: Use a FastAPI gateway to handle cross-system requests, routing MCP outputs to DUNE and vice versa:
+1. **API Gateway**: Use a FastAPI gateway to handle cross-system requests, routing MCP outputs data and vice versa:
    ```python
    from fastapi import FastAPI